-\$350,000,000 THE GEORGE WASHINGTON UNIVERSITY Taxable Bonds, Series 2015
+\$250,000,000 THE GEORGE WASHINGTON UNIVERSITY TAXABLE BONDS, SERIES 2016

-Dated: Date of Delivery

-Due: September 15, 2045
+Dated: Date of Delivery Due: September 15, 2046

-The George Washington University Taxable Bonds, Series 2015 (the "2015 Bonds") offered hereby will be general unsecured obligations of The George Washington University (the "University") and will be issued pursuant to the provisions of an Indenture of Trust dated as of July 1, 2015 (the "Indenture"), between the University and The Bank of New York Mellon, as trustee (the "Trustee").
-The 2015 Bonds are payable by the University and from certain funds and accounts created and administered under the Indenture.
-The 2015 Bonds are being issued to fund general corporate purposes of the University and to pay costs of issuance.
-See "PLAN OF FINANCING" and "SECURITY FOR THE 2015 BONDS."
+The George Washington University Taxable Bonds, Series 2016 (the "2016 Bonds") offered hereby will be general unsecured obligations of The George Washington University (the "University") and will be issued pursuant to the provisions of an Indenture of Trust dated as of July 1, 2016 (the "Indenture"), between the University and The Bank of New York Mellon, as trustee (the "Trustee").
+The 2016 Bonds are payable by the University and from certain funds and accounts created and administered under the Indenture.
+The 2016 Bonds are being issued to refund the University's Taxable Bonds, Series 2009, fund general corporate purposes of the University and to pay costs of issuance.
+See "PLAN OF FINANCING" and "SECURITY FOR THE 2016 BONDS."

-Interest on the 2015 Bonds is payable on March 15 and September 15 of each year (each an "Interest Payment Date"), commencing March 15, 2016.
+Interest on the 2016 Bonds is payable on March 15 and September 15 of each year (each an "Interest Payment Date"), commencing September 15, 2016.
 The Record Date with respect to each Interest Payment Date is the first day of the month of each such Interest Payment Date, or, if such day is not a Business Day, the next succeeding Business Day.
-The 2015 Bonds are subject to optional redemption prior to maturity.
-See "THE 2015 BONDS - Redemption."
+The 2016 Bonds are subject to optional redemption prior to maturity.
+See "THE 2016 BONDS - Redemption."

-Interest on, and gain, if any, earned on the sale or exchange or other taxable disposition of the 2015 Bonds are not excludable from gross income for federal income tax purposes.
+Interest on, and gain, if any, earned on the sale or exchange or other taxable disposition of the 2016 Bonds are not excludable from gross income for federal income tax purposes.
 See "TAX MATTERS."

-The 2015 Bonds are offered when, as and if issued and accepted by the Underwriters.
+The 2016 Bonds are offered when, as and if issued and accepted by the Underwriters.
 Certain legal matters will be passed upon for the University by the Office of the Senior Vice President and General Counsel of the University, and by Ballard Spahr LLP, Washington, D.C., the University's Special Counsel, and for the Underwriters by Parker Poe Adams & Bernstein LLP, Charlotte, North Carolina, Underwriters' Counsel.
-It is expected that the 2015 Bonds will be available for delivery through the facilities of DTC in New York, New York, on or about July 1, 2015.
+It is expected that the 2016 Bonds will be available for delivery through the facilities of DTC in New York, New York, on or about July 19, 2016.